Chhat2206/Retro-Brick-Breaker/README.md

 Communicate any unexpected challenges or issues you encountered during the assignment.
 Describe how you addressed or attempted to resolve them.
 - Collision Detection is completely messed up in this game.
 We are still attempting to solve it.
+- The default error logging is terrible, so we must fix that